 Cogeneration is the most significant improvement at the new plant where a 100 kilowatt steam turbine generator provides all of the heat and electricity required in the chip screening and drying processes.
 How it works: A Schmid wood chip-fired boiler (5.6 million BTU/hr) produces high-pressure steam that spins the turbine generator, creating electricity.
 Then low-pressure steam exits the turbine and condenses in a heat exchanger which transfers all remaining heat energy into a 3,000 gallon buffer tank which supplies heat into the chip dryer.

 Green (wet) wood chips are fed into one end of a continuous belt dryer that is 6 feet wide and 60 feet long.
 Chips come out as dry PDCs just 45 minutes later.
 A 3.4 million BTU/hr Viessmann wood chip-fired hot water boiler is also available as a backup to provide heat to the dryer.

 Efficiency is priority at the new plant in Keene: Once chips are loaded into the input bin, they move through the dryer and into the storage area untouched in a continuous process.
 Then a big loader fills our blower trucks for customer deliveries.

 The future is bright at Froling Energy as they strive to make biomass an efficient and reliable renewable fuel for Northern New England.

-Jim Van Valkenburgh is VP of business development and sales at Froling Energy, Peterborough, N.H.
+Jim Van Valkenburgh is vice president of sales & marketing at Froling Energy.